Bryan-Correia/TennisGamePrinter/README.md

 players to be identified as **A** and **B**.

 The implementations of *ports* found in this module are the ones that define the type of the input as well as the type that identifies each player.

-This means that if we were to process any other type of input than a string, let's say some structured json data, then all we need to do is write a dedicated implementation of an *InputDeserializer* that takes json data instead.
-Our domain will not care and will still be able to simulate the tennis game all the same.
+This means that if we were to process any type of input other than a string, let's say some structured json data that would hold real tennis players' name, then all we need to do is write a dedicated implementation of an *InputDeserializer* that takes json data instead, and produces tennis points that hold the players' name as a string.

+Our domain will not care of such change, thanks to hexagonal architecture.
+We will still be able to simulate the tennis game all the same, without requiring us to change a single line of code in our domain.

 ## Bootstrap module